Year-End and Tax Filing Resources

 The OTL Report contains two sections:

 Outstanding Tax Liabilities for quarter-end: Provides advance notification of any collections Paychex will make from your account.
-The tax amounts shown will be debited from your bank account on Monday, Apr.
-21, 2025, as April 20 is a Sunday.
-Tax rate changes or FUTA credit reductions are the most common reasons we may need to adjust your account.
+The tax amounts shown will be debited from your bank account on Tuesday, Jan.
+20, 2026.
+SUI rate changes or FUTA credit reductions are the most common reasons we may need to adjust your account.
 Please ensure that sufficient funds are available in your account so Paychex can remit your tax payment on time.

 Tax Deposits made by Paychex on your behalf: Lists any tax amounts that were previously collected by Paychex throughout the quarter, and the date Paychex will remit them to the corresponding tax agency.